Therapy for Perfectionism and People-Pleasing in Round Rock, Texas

 Is overthinking conversations part of perfectionism?

-Many of my clients are people others rely on — professionals, caretakers, high-achieving adults — who appear steady externally but experience significant internal pressure.
+Many of my clients are people others rely on, such as professionals, caretakers, and high achieving adults, who appear steady externally but experience significant internal pressure.

 The next step is a brief consultation call.